BunlongCHEA/Laravel_Online_Cuisine/README.md

         composer create-project --prefer-dist laravel/laravel online_food

 ## After download this project.
 You need to reload image :
-- Delete storage located - public/storage -
+- Delete storage located - public/storage - Otherwise, if not found, can just execute script below
 - Then can execute below command

         php artisan storage:link